Harshad-hd/finance-bank-loan-analysis-python/README.md

 ---
 <h2><a class="anchor" id="project-workflow"></a>⚙️ Project Workflow</h2>

-Data Loading: The financial_loan.xlsx dataset was loaded into the project.
+**Data Loading**: The financial_loan.xlsx dataset was loaded into the project.

-Data Cleaning & Transformation: Initial data cleaning and preparation steps were performed.
+**Data Cleaning & Transformation**: Initial data cleaning and preparation steps were performed.

-KPI Calculation: Python code was used to calculate all required KPIs, including total amounts, averages, and good vs. bad loan metrics.
+**KPI Calculation**: Python code was used to calculate all required KPIs, including total amounts, averages, and good vs. bad loan metrics.

-Data Visualization: Interactive charts were created to visualize key trends and insights.
+**Data Visualization**: Interactive charts were created to visualize key trends and insights.

-Documentation: This README file and a problem statement document were created to provide a detailed overview of the project's objectives, requirements, and findings.
+**Documentation**: This README file and a problem statement document were created to provide a detailed overview of the project's objectives, requirements, and findings.

 ---
 <h2><a class="anchor" id="contact"></a>📞 Contact</h2>